joewalnes/port-sharding/README.md

 Run the server, it listens on port 1234.
 Connect to it with netcat or telnet to see it do something: `nc localhost 1234`.

 Now run another server process, and a few more.
-You'll see the kernel allows allows these all to listen on the *same* port.
+You'll see the kernel allows these all to listen on the *same* port.

 Connect to the port.
 You'll see the kernel picks one of the processes and allows it to handle it.
 Next time it may be another process.